 Agile Portfolio Operations

-However, the SAFe Lean-Agile Mindset fosters the decentralization of strategy execution to empowered ARTs and Solution Trains.
-But even then, systems thinking must be applied to ensure that ARTs and Solution Trains operate within the larger enterprise context.
-This means that some form of Agile portfolio operations is typically required in the larger enterprise.
-Figure 3 illustrates the collaboration and responsibilities of this function.
+SAFe principles and the Lean-Agile mindset foster the decentralization of strategy execution to empowered Agile Release Trains (ARTs) and Solution Trains.
+Even then, however, systems thinking must be applied to ensure that ARTs and Solution Trains are aligned and operate within the broader enterprise context.

 - Lead the move to objective milestones and Lean-Agile budgeting